 Before thinking about dollars, get a clear picture of the job.

-Labor is often the biggest expense in commercial cleaning pricing.
-Here’s how to calculate it:
+Labor is typically the largest expense in commercial cleaning pricing.

 Pro tip: Always build in a buffer—unexpected delays like restocking supplies or extra tasks can eat into your margins if not accounted for.